 Without the existence of the above-mentioned markets it would be difficult for investors to buy or sell shares.
-In the absence of an organized secondary markets shareholders would have to personally track down other investors just to buy or sell a stock, which would not be an easy task.
+In the absence of an organized secondary market, shareholders would have to personally track down other investors just to buy or sell a stock, which would not be an easy task.
 In fact, many investment scams revolve around securities that have no secondary market, because unsuspecting investors can be swindled into buying them.
-The importance of markets and the ability to sell a security (liquidity) is often taken for granted, but without a market, investors have few options and can get stuck with big losses.
-When it comes to the markets, therefore, what you don’t know can hurt you, and in the long run, a little education might just save you some money.
+The importance of markets and the ability to sell a security (liquidity) is often taken for granted, but without a market, investors have few options and can be stuck with big losses.
+Therefore, when it comes to the markets, what you don’t know can hurt you, and in the long run, a little education might just save you some money.

 Mistakes are a daily part of life.
 Every one of us make mistakes, but the most important thing is what we learn from our mistakes.
 It is not uncommon for..